 Investing in paid links is usually a good idea, especially for young sites and/or competitive niches.
 It shouldn’t be your primary focus – be sure to invest in a solid natural link profile as well – but eschewing paid links entirely will probably put you at a competitive disadvantage.

 Many SEOs still haven’t quite wrapped their heads around social media websites and what they mean for SEO.
 They needn’t worry too much: for purely SEO purposes social media isn’t all that useful.
-Most social media sites nofollow their links or hide them entirely, and poorly coded social media buttons can actually harm indexation on your site (not to mention load speed).
+Most social media sites nofollow their links or hide them entirely, and poorly coded social media buttons can actually harm indexing on your site (not to mention load speed).

 Having said that, social media does have its purposes, especially when it comes to content discovery.
 A link posted on Twitter that gathers some retweets will be crawled by Google within seconds.
 If you want to get content out there quickly, there’s no substitute for social media.